Raytheon wins U.S. Navy radar deal worth up to $1.6 billion

 “We are confident in our AMDR solution, leveraging our decades of radar development and integration experience,” said Raytheon spokesman Dave Desilets.
 “We are eager to move forward and deliver this exceptional capability to the Navy.”

 In July, Raytheon also beat its rivals to win a key Navy contract to develop a next-generation electronic jammer.
-That contract has been challenged by BAE Systems Plc (BAES.L), which filed a protest with the General Accountability Office.
+That contract has been challenged by BAE Systems Plc (BAES.L), which filed a protest with the U.S. Government Accountability Office.

 It was not immediately clear if Lockheed or Northrop would protest the loss of this contract.

+Lockheed issued a statement late Thursday saying it was very disappointed by the decision and remained convinced its proposed solution was the most affordable.

+“We will await the Navy’s de-brief in order to understand why we were not selected and evaluate our next steps,” said Lockheed spokesman Keith Little.

-Naval Sea Systems Command said the contract included engineering and design work that would lead to a preliminary design review, and would culminate with testing and acceptance of the new AMDR S-band radar and a new radar controller after testing in Hawaii.
+Naval Sea Systems Command said the Raytheon contract included engineering and design work that would lead to a preliminary design review and would culminate with testing and acceptance of the new AMDR S-band radar and a new radar controller after testing in Hawaii.

 Reporting by Andrea Shalal-Esa.
 Editing by Andre Grenon